jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/frontend/leaflet_map/map_cloropleths.md

 ## IPC Cloropleth
 The main difference to the other Cloropleth elements mentioned above is that the component placed in the [Map Component](map_component.md) renders all countries shown in the global view.
-That's why it contains a component called IpcGlobalCloropleth that redners all the countries shown in the global view.
+That's why it contains a component called IpcGlobalCloropleth that renders all the countries shown in the global view.
 The components for the country view are implemented analogously to FCS and Nutrition.